Pedantic-Developer/py-rng/README.md

 it also features a crafting system, a potion storage menu and more!

-More features will be added upon request or if I come across one!
+More features will be added upon request!